 To bring this book into the world, I teamed with Pulitzer Prize-winning photo editor Stella Kramer, architectural historian Matthew Postal, and art director Christopher Truch.
 I dug through photography and news archives at the Library of Congress, Brooklyn Public Library, Brooklyn Historical Society, and the dim basements of the internet.
 And I met with several former refinery employees, to hear some of Domino’s more personal stories.
 We launched a crowdfunding campaign to cover expenses, and signed a deal with Schiffer Publishing shortly after the campaign’s success.

-Many thanks to everyone who backed the project or lent their support and enthusiasm.
+Many thanks to everyone who backed the project, or gave their support and enthusiasm!

 Hardcover, clothbound with dust jacket

 12-1/4″ x 9″

 Please support your local booksellers, including Spoonbill & Sugartown (Brooklyn), McNally Jackson (Manhattan), Rizzoli (Manhattan), Book Culture (Manhattan), The Strand (Manhattan), Powells (Portland OR)